ssfsx17/ffpnp/Jobs/Spellblade.md

 | 8 |
 | 9 |
 | 10 | Prestige Jobe: Warmage Spellblade
 |    | Job Support: Auto-Aspir Blade - Start each battle with one free Aspir Strike.
+This requires that you have Spellblade Magic as a job or choice action.
 |    | Action Unlock: Spellblade Magic Amp
 | 11 |
 | 12 |